Join us as we take you behind closed doors. . . and expose the idiotic antics of the agent in black and the agent in white!

 Antonio Prohias was an award-winning and influential political cartoonist in Cuba.
-Once Castro seized control of the free press, Prohias fled from Havana and settled in America.
-Soon he presented a “captivating cartoon of a friendly rivalry” to MAD Magazine….
-More about Antonio Prohias
+Once Castro seized control of the free press, Prohias fled from Havana and settled in the United States.
+Soon he presented a “captivating cartoon of a friendly rivalry” to MAD magazine.
+It… More about Antonio Prohias

 Paperback | $11.99